What is the purpose of SnoVARC?

 Who is the contact for meeting program suggestions?

 Meeting program suggestions can be forwarded to anyone on the board, or recommended at any club meeting.

 When and where does the club meet?

-We meet the first Thursday of the month at the Duvall Fire Station at 1900 (7 pm).
+We meet the first Thursday of the month at the Duvall Fire Station at 6:16pm (18:15).
 Business meeting first then Elmer presentations.
-Click Here for more information
+Note: during Covid-19 monthly meetings are being held online using Zoom.
+Click Here for more information.

 When does the club have on air contacts?